 Decisions related to the provision of Disability Related Employment Supports (DRES) must be appealed to the Disability Related Employment Supports Review Committee (DRESRC).
 DRESRC reviews a decision to ensure that it is equitable and that it meets the parameters established by legislation.
 Committee members are government employees appointed by the Minister of Human Services.

-The authority for HBEC and DRESRC to review matters relating to Health Benefits and DRES is provided under ISTHB Regulation, Section 97 and Ministerial Order No. 71/2011, respectively.
+The authority for HBEC and DRESRC to review matters relating to Health Benefits and DRES is provided under ISTHB Regulation, Section 97 and the DRESRC Ministerial Order, respectively.
 A ruling made by members of HBEC and DRESRC is final.

 Review of Decision – Training Eligibility

 An individual has the right to request a Review of Decision if he/she disagrees with a decision that impacts eligibility to attend Human Services funded training.
 A Review of Decision is conducted by different sources depending on who the Authorized Official is that made the decision related to training eligibility.

 Decisions made by an authorized Training Provider: conduct a Review of Decision related to training eligibility through an Internal Training Provider Review Process.

 Decisions made by an authorized assessment agency: conducts the Review of Decision when an assessment that impacts eligibility to attend a Non-AFA and/or Contracted Training Provider, is being disputed.
 The Review of Decision completed by a Contracted Assessment and Case Management Centre is final.

 Decisions made by an authorized Human Services employee that determine eligibility to attend a Non-AFA and/or Contracted Training Provider are also subject to Review of Decision by a Human Services Supervisor or Manager.
 A Review of Decision completed by a Supervisor or Manager is final.

 Options for Review and/or Appeal of Decision